-The tyre usage restriction for qualifying will apply only if a qualifying phase is declared "dry".
+In each qualifying phase riders must use tyres marked with the relevant event sticker.
+Display of tyre stickers on dry tyre material for qualifying will apply only if a qualifying phase is declared "dry".

 In the case of a rider(s) seeded directly to Q2 (the top twelve riders from the combined FP1/FP2 classification) and subsequently withdrawing from the event or declared unfit to take part in qualifying, the list of seeded riders to take part in Q2 will be confirmed after FP3, with the next fastest rider(s) from the combined FP1/FP2 classification taking the place of the withdrawn rider(s).